MoonBrillante/Python-for-Data-Science/README.md

 # <a href="https://www.edx.org/course/python-for-data-science">Python-for-Data-Science<a>

-This is edX 'UC San Diego' course assignments and exercises.
+This is edX 'UC San Diego' course assignments and exercises.学习笔记